Installing macOS-specific add-on fonts

 $ fontist install Canela

-As described at the
+As described on the ImageMagic convert

-use the magick convert
+page, we can use the magick convert

 command to generate this exact same title.